Brightify/Reactant/docs/reactant-ui/introduction.md

 ## Recommended editor

-We recommend downloading [**Atom**](https://atom.io/) editor and installing [**linter-autocomplete-jing**](https://atom.io/packages/linter-autocomplete-jing) and [**xml-common-schemata](https://atom.io/packages/xml-common-schemata) plugins.
+We recommend downloading [**Atom**](https://atom.io/) editor and installing [**linter-autocomplete-jing**](https://atom.io/packages/linter-autocomplete-jing) and [**xml-common-schemata** ](https://atom.io/packages/xml-common-schemata) plugins.
 This combination will give you auto-complete support for Reactant's UI XML files.

 ## UI XML

 Reactant UI loads view declarations from XML files ending with `.ui.xml`.
 The location of these files is up to you, although we recommend putting them alongside your `.swift` view files for better file navigation.
 In [Reactant Architecture Guide](../getting-started/architecture.md) we create a very simple, single-screen application with one input and one textfield.
-Let's now recreate the `GreeterRootView` using Reactant UI.
+Let's recreate the `GreeterRootView` using Reactant UI.

 We begin with creating a new file named `GreeterRootView.ui.xml`, adding a root element called `Component` and setting namespace attributes to enable autocompletion.